bodywork-ml/bodywork-core/README.md

 ## Where do I Install Bodywork?

 Bodywork is distributed as a Python package that exposes a command line interface for configuring Kubernetes to run Bodywork deployments.
-Using it, a pipeline hosted on GitHub can be scheduled to run every evening, with just one command,
+A pipeline hosted on GitHub can be scheduled to run every evening with just one command,

 ![bodywork_cronjob_create](https://bodywork-media.s3.eu-west-2.amazonaws.com/bodywork-cronjob-create.png)